AnonymousDataResearcher/COMPSAC2022/README.md

 # BitBooster
-This is the repository for the SAC 2022 paper
+This is the repository for the COMPSAC 2022 paper

 *BitBooster: Effective Approximation of Distance Metrics via Binary Operations*